bodrick/awesome/TOPICS.md

 *   [mattwilson1024/google-photos-exif](https://github.com/mattwilson1024/google-photos-exif) - A tool to populate missing `DateTimeOriginal` EXIF metadata in Google Photos takeout, using Google's JSON metadata.
 *   [TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) - Script that organizes the Google Takeout archive into one big chronological folder
-*   [mholt/timeliner](https://github.com/mholt/timeliner) - All your digital life on a single timeline, stored locally
+*   [mholt/timeliner](https://github.com/mholt/timeliner) - All your digital life on a single timeline, stored locally -- DEPRECATED, SEE TIMELINIZE (link below)

 ## utility